Today's weather forecast | Sponsored by Water's End Brewery

 Tonight

-Clear, with a low of around 22.
-Northwest wind 6 to 11 mph, with gusts as high as 18 mph.
+Mostly cloudy, with a low of around 27.
+South wind 3 to 5 mph.